NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 The system will be implemented in Python using the PyCharm IDE.
 You will use version control to manage your project and submit your work.

 This guide provides detailed step-by-step instructions for completing the project.
 You do **not** have to use this guide, but it will make your life easier and ensure you meet **all** project requirements.
-If you choose not to follow the guide, read the submissions requirements carefully to ensure you meet all the requirements.
+If you choose not to follow the guide, read the submission requirements carefully to ensure you meet all the requirements.

 ## Instructions